SubSonic-Core/SubLight/Design/Sublight.design.md

 - Using migration up/down strategy generate provider specific change scripts.
 - parameterized queries are optimized to be efficient and performant with the least amount of overhead allowed.
 - Translate query expressions into provider specific queries.
+    - different providers have different capabilities, and the query translator must be aware of these differences.
+    - not every provider supports SQL natively, some providers used NoSQL or other storage mechanisms.
+- list of providers:
     - ### [SubLight.Providers.SqlServer](SubLight.Providers.SqlServer.design.md)